SenchoPens/base16.nix/DOCUMENTATION.md

 Note: `∀ x . mkSchemeAttrs (mkSchemeAttrs x) == mkSchemeAttrs x`
 </blockquote></details>

-### `yaml2attrs`
-Given a path to a YAML file, converts its' contents to a Nix attrset in pure Nix.
-- On `use-ifd = "never"` (default), may fail on complex YAMLs.
-- On `use-ifd = "always"`, converts the file's contents to a Nix attrset using `yaml2json` package.
-Causes an [IFD](https://nixos.wiki/wiki/Import_From_Derivation).
-Isn't used by default, but can help if you're experiencing troubles with incorrectly parsed YAML files (see README Troubleshooting section for details).
-- On `use-ifd = "auto"`, causes an IFD if recognizes a complex YAML on which nix parser fails.

 ---

 The function below isn't exported, but it's what powers up the _scheme attrset_'s `__functor` attribute: